 The Palaeontological Assoication membership is open to anyone.

 The Palaeontological Association was founded in 1957 to promote the study of palaeontology and its allied sciences and is governed and structured under rules and regulations set by the The Charity Commission.

 The Palaeontological Association publishes a variety of different publications throughout the year and possesses an extensive back archive of material.

 The journal Papers in Palaeontologyfocuses on descriptive research, including the descriptions of new taxa and of floras and faunas from specific localities or regions, systematic revisions, biostratigraphical and biogeographical documentation.

 The Palaeontological Assocaition regually holds meetings and events aimed at both the scientific community and the general public.

-For postgraduate students the Progressive Palaeontology (ProgPal) meeting is held annually and run by students for students with the support of the Palaeontological Association.
+The Progressive Palaeontology (ProgPal) meeting for postgraduate students is held annually, and run by students for students with the support of the Palaeontological Association.

 Information on future meetings (excluding the Annual Meeting and Progressive Palaeontology) related to palaeontology.